denoiseR: A Package for Low Rank Matrix Estimation: Missing values

 If the argument \code{lambda} and \code{gamma} are not specified, they are estimated with \code{method = "GSURE"} or \code{method = "SURE"}.
-Note that contrary to the complete case, the argument \code{method = "QUT"} is not available and it is necessary to specify the variance of the noise when using the argument \code{method = "SURE"} \eqref{eq:sureatnna}.
-Indeed, estimates of $\sigma$ with missing values are not available.
-The outputs are the same as for complete data, in particular the estimator of the signal obtained despite missing values is available in the object \code{muhat}.
-In addition, the function outputs a completed data set given in the object \code{completeObs}.
+Contrarily to the complete case, the argument \code{method = "QUT"} is not available.
+Moreover one must specify the variance of the noise when using the argument \code{method = "SURE"} \eqref{eq:sureatnna} because estimation of $\sigma$ with missing values is not available yet.
+The outputs are the same as for complete data.
+In addition, the function outputs a completed data matrix in \code{completeObs}.